-Base Salary
+Salary

-We set base salaries at a level sufficient to attract, retain, and motivate our executives taking into account the fact that our executives have the opportunity to receive significant incentive compensation if they are able to achieve performance goals set from time to time.
-Base salaries for executive officers are established based on an executive's position, responsibilities, skills, and experience.
-In determining base compensation, we also take into account individual performance and contributions, future potential, competitive salary levels for comparable positions at other companies, salary levels relative to other positions within our company, and corporate needs.
-The Compensation Committee's evaluation of the foregoing factors is subjective, and Compensation Committee does not assign a particular weight to any factor.
-Our base salaries tend to be lower than those of our peer companies that do not place as much emphasis as we do on paying for performance.
+We set salaries at a level sufficient to attract and retain our NEOs in the context of our executives' opportunity to receive significant incentive compensation if they can achieve pre-determined performance goals and objectives.
+Salaries for NEOs are established based on an executive's position, responsibilities, skills, and experience.
+In determining salaries, we account for individual performance and contributions, future potential, competitive salary levels for comparable positions at other companies, salary levels relative to other positions within our company, and corporate needs.
+The evaluation of the Compensation Committee and our Board of Directors of the foregoing factors is subjective, and the Compensation Committee and our Board of Directors.

-Cash Incentive Compensation
+Annual Incentive Compensation